danielbodnar/awesome-stars/BY-LANG.md

 - [deislabs/spiderlightning](https://github.com/deislabs/spiderlightning) - A set of WIT definitions and associated implementations to enable app developers to work at a faster pace and require less knowledge of the environment in which they are executing.
 - [BiagioFesta/wtransport](https://github.com/BiagioFesta/wtransport) - Async-friendly WebTransport implementation in Rust
 - [octaltree/playwright-rust](https://github.com/octaltree/playwright-rust) - Playwright port to Rust
-- [ratatui/ratatui](https://github.com/ratatui/ratatui) - Rust library that's all about cooking up terminal user interfaces (TUIs) 👨‍🍳🐀
+- [ratatui/ratatui](https://github.com/ratatui/ratatui) - A Rust crate for cooking up terminal user interfaces (TUIs) 👨‍🍳🐀 https://ratatui.rs
 - [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [containers/bootc](https://github.com/containers/bootc) - Boot and upgrade via container images